This is an important topic from a PMP certification exam point of view. You may see a question on this topic on your test.

 Likewise, projects also have assumptions and constraints.
-It is very necessary for you to understand them if you want to complete your project successfully.
-A successful project manager always keeps an eye on his project’s assumptions and constraints.
+It is necessary for you to understand them if you want to complete your project successfully.
+A successful project manager always keeps an eye on his project’s assumptions and constraints and understands them thoroughly.

 The assumptions and constraints can be identified and documented throughout the project’s life cycle.
 These parameters play an important role during the planning process.
 Your risk management plan is heavily dependent on assumptions.
 If you failed to properly analyze them, it may affect your project’s outcome.

 The assumptions and constraints are an important aspect of your project.
-Although they are not managed like the requirements or risks, a proper documentation of them helps protect you from many troubles.
+Although they are not managed like the requirements or risks, a proper documentation of them helps protect you from many potential issues.

 You can find your project’s assumptions and constraints in the project scope statement.